ProvableHQ/welcome/documentation/aleo/concepts/01_records.md

 To protect privacy while enabling transactions that reason over different numbers of transaction inputs and transaction outputs, users may include dummy records in their transaction inputs and outputs to pad up to the required factor to create a transaction.
-Dummy records are required to have to a record value of zero, the dummy birth predicate ID, and the dummy death predicate ID.
+Dummy records are required to have to a record value of zero, the dummy birth program ID, and the dummy death program ID.

 ### Double Spends